French Press Vs Moka Pot | (Differences & What’s Better?)

 Also, you can use French Press to froth milk for preparing milk-based coffee drinks.

 In terms of Flexibility and Versatility, a French press is better than a Moka Pot as you can easily adjust the taste and prepare cold coffee drinks in it.
-Although you can also prepare Latte and Cappuccino with Moka pot but it won’t taste that good.
+Although you can also prepare a Latte and Cappuccino with Moka pot but it won’t taste that good.

 6) Health Benefits